jennohjenn/dalek/README.md

 * Yes, a lot of things to do.

+v0.2.10 (2012-03-29)

+* Created a sequence to create a new user `user/create` using the web as userinterface.
+* Corrected: CreateUrl in CCobject did not return its result.

+v0.2.09 (2012-03-28)

+* Added server-side form validation to `CForm`.

+v0.2.08 (2012-03-28)

+* Changed name of database class from `CMDatabase` to `CDatabase`.
+* Added hashing techniques for storing password. plain, md5, sha1, md5salt, sha1salt.
+* Made sha1salt the default algorithm when storing passwords.

+v0.2.07 (2012-03-27)

+* Integrated with gravatar.com and created theme function to get the gravatar link.

+v0.2.06 (2012-03-25)

+* Added classes for CForm, `CFormElement`, `CFormElementText`, `CFormElementPassword`, `CFormElementSubmit`
+* Made `CForm` use `CFormElement` and both implements ArrayAccess.
+* User can save profile on user/profile.
+* `CMUser` uses implements ArrayAccess.

+v0.2.05 (2012-03-21)

+* Corrected: Handling of incoming urls based on ?q=controller/metod and index.php/controller/metod.
+* Added utility class CForm for form handling.
+* Added login-form on user/login.

+v0.2.04 (2012-03-19)

+* Used Reflection API to show the available controllers and methods using the index controller.

+v0.2.03 (2012-03-19)

+* Made `CMUser` a part of `CLydia` and `CObject`.
+* Created theme function `login_menu()`.
+* Created controller `CCUserControlPanel`.

+v0.2.02 (2012-03-15)

+* Uppgraded `CMUser` with groups and group-membership for each user.

+v0.2.01 (2012-03-15)

+* Added `CMUser` and `CCUser` to handle users.
+Created code for testing login and logout of user.
+* Added inteface convenience methods `RedirectToController` and `RedirectToControllerMethod` in `CObject`.

 v0.1.9 (2012-03-13)

 * Added `CMGuestbook` as a model for the sample guestbook application.